carlfranklin/MAUIAndroidFS/README.md

 timer = new Timer(Timer_Elapsed, notification, 0, 10000);
 ```

-This code basically says "call the Timer_Elapsed method passing notification starting in 0 milliseconds and repeating every 10 seconds."
+This code basically says "call the Timer_Elapsed method passing the notification, starting in 0 milliseconds, and repeating every 10 seconds."

-This isn't a good idea for production, but it proves our code is running in the background.
+This isn't good production code, but it proves that the service is running in the background.

 Finally, line 39 returns this: